NethermindEth/docs/docs/ethereum-client/configuration/README.md

 ---
-description: A list of properites to adjust Nethermind Node configuration
+description: A list of properties to adjust Nethermind Node configuration
 ---

 # Configuration